hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 Specifically, I'm referring to <i>ergodic theory</i>, which concerns how long time averages mimic probability distributions.
 Although there are some connections to chaos, rigorous results on short time averages seem very hard.
-The model I'm describing here is more of a physical ansatz.
+The model I'm describing here is a physical ansatz.
 </p></div>

 <div class="footdef"><sup><a id="fn.5" name="fn.5" class="footnum"